na-na-hi/renget/archive/6wfys.md

 I honestly just use True Armor/KYE2 and Valravn these days.
 Anything else is either visual flair, balance tweaks or Precision tweaks.

-*But nwahman I need my enemies to SHIT THEMSELVES* Maximum Carnage - makes your enemies shit themselves
+*But nwahman I need my enemies to SHIT THEMSELVES* Maximum Carnage - used to make your enemies shit themselves.
+Apparently this was removed so I no longer recommend it for this purpose.

 ##Not Really Combat